heig-vd-iai/canopen-stack/README.md

 - Multiple PDOS above 4 not supported
 - Node guarding is not supported
 - OS commands are not supported
+- If object 1029 (Error behaviour) is present, only subindex 1 (communication error) is accounted for, as other entries are device specific
 ### Unsupported or aliased data types
 - DOMAIN is not supported
 - VISIBLE_STRING is UTF-8 encoded, OCTET_STRING and UNICODE_STRING are aliases to VISIBLE_STRING